tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The `ECHConfigList` structure contains one or more `ECHConfig` structures in decreasing order of preference.
 This allows a server to support multiple versions of ECH and multiple sets of ECH parameters.

+## Public Identity Validation {#identity-validate}

+The `public_identity` value corresponding to an ECHConfig MUST contain either a DNS name or IP address.
+Validation criteria for each of these values is below:

+- DNS names: The value MUST NOT begin or end with an ASCII dot and MUST be parsable as a dot-separated sequence of LDH labels, as defined in
+  {{!RFC5890}}, Section 2.3.1.
+- IP addresses: The value MUST be as described in {{!RFC5280}}, Section 4.2.1.6.

+An ECHConfig containing a `public_identity` that does not meet either of these criteria MUST be ignored.

 ## Configuration Extensions {#config-extensions}